StacyWilliams/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+        A server-side request causes the whole page to refresh.
+This is because a new GET request is sent to the server which responds with a new document, completely discarding the old page altogether.

+        A client-side route happens when the route is handled internally by the JavaScript that is loaded on the page.
+When a user clicks on a link, the URL changes but the request to the server is prevented.
+The adjustment to the URL will result in a changed state of the application.
+The changed state will ultimately result in a different view of the webpage.
+This could be the rendering of a new component, or even a request to a server for some data that the application will turn into some HTML elements.

 - [ ] What does HTTP stand for?
+            HyperText Transfer Protocol.

 - [ ] What does CRUD stand for?
+         Create Read Update Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+         Create - POST
+         Read - GET
+         Update - PUT
+         Delete - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.
+           Axios, jQuery AJAX, and the browser built-in window.fetch.

 ## Project Set Up